Anna Carewe, cello & artistic director

 Special interests: composition, improvisation & exploring new musical worlds

-Mary Carewe, soprano
+Mary Carewe, vocal artist

 International concert and recording artist

 Special interests: researching & performing Cabaret from 1900-1940

 Founder and director of "La Fonte Musica", ensemble for late Mediaeval music

 Special interests: Mediaeval music, Rock music & Philosophy

 Inspired by her father, conductor John Carewe, the English cellist Anna Carewe has always been an avid supporter of New Music, commissioning her first work for solo cello at the age of fifteen and subsequently performing countless new solo and ensemble compositions with groups such as the Ensemble Modern Frankfurt, the Ensemble "L'art pour l'art" (which explores the cutting edge of experimental music) or with duo partner Philip Mayers

 Projects with Thomas Hengelbrock, Bernhard Forck and Sergio Azzolini awakened Anna's interest in historical performance practice and the Manon Quartet Berlin, of which she is a founding member, has performed on both modern and period instruments at festivals in Germany, Denmark, Austria (Innsbrucker Festwochen für Alte Musik) and at the Tanglewood International Music Festival in the USA (where it was Quartet in Residence).